 You'll also become eligible for associate membership of the Financial Services Institute of Australasia (FINSIA).

-Curious about where a career in accounting could take you?
+Curious about where a career in finance could take you?
 Potential job outcomes may include:

 Eligible students can apply for a HECS-HELP loan to cover the upfront costs of all or part of your fees.

 Alternatively, you can pay annually for the units you choose to study in that year.